rolandog/pam-u2f-totp-config/README.md

   - Prompt for a U2F device, and to then press ENTER.
       - In case the U2F device is known, prompt the user to press the tactile trigger.
-      - In case the U2F device is not known or present, prompt for a verification code from Google Authenticator.
+      - In case the U2F device is not known or present, prompt for code for verification from TOTP/HOTP app (like Google Authenticator).
   - Allow users that are not configured to use U2F or TOTP/HOTP to log in.